 But John Q. Public’s knowledge of which party is the “little guy” or “underdog” is no better than its ability to process science, economics and the broader macro-level picture.

 So I was pleased to see farmer Blake Hurst’s opinion piece, “Roundup Lawsuits Pose a Threat to My Missouri Farm” published as the “Cross Country Opinion” in the September 14, 2024 edition of The Wall Street Journal.
-A farmer in Tarkio, Mo., Hurst shares a perspective that needs to be told about Roundup and its incredible significance to food production since getting cleared for ag’s use in the mid-1970s.
+A no-till farmer in Tarkio, Mo., Hurst shares a perspective that needs to be told about Roundup and its incredible significance to food production since getting cleared for ag’s use in the mid-1970s.

-Today, the public wants to keep the “evil empire” Monsanto/Bayer in its sights, with little thought given to what happens when the government declares proven and necessary farm technologies off-limits to those who need them to survive.
+Today, the public wants to keep the “evil empire” Monsanto/Bayer in its sights, with little thought given to what happens if the government declares proven and necessary farm technologies off-limits to those who need them to survive.

 Unfortunately, Hurst is one of the few in the trenches that speaks up.
-He talked about the blessing that the herbicide has been to agriculture, and mankind, for nearly half-a century.
+He talks about the blessing that the herbicide has been to agriculture, and mankind, for nearly half-a century.
 Yet “it’s also been a boon to trial lawyers who have made a career and a fortune from Roundup litigation,” he says.

-Replacement chemicals “that are harsher, more toxic and more likely to drift and cause damage to surrounding vegetation,” Hurst says.
+We got replacement chemicals “that are harsher, more toxic and more likely to drift and cause damage to surrounding vegetation,” Hurst says.

 Hurst uses Roundup on every acre of his corn and soybean farm and calls it a vital part of his efforts to protect crops, soil and the environment.

-In short order, Hurst learned that Roundup could be substituted for tillage before crops were planted, which ended the need for repeatedly dragging tillage tools and wasteful tractor hours.
+In short order, Hurst learned that Roundup could be substituted for tillage before crops were planted, which ended the need for repeatedly drag tillage tools and accumulate wasteful tractor hours.
 “Over the years, no-till farming improved soil health and saved us millions of tons of soil and thousands of gallons of fuel,” he says, though we at No-Till Farmer believe his numbers are understated.
 “Those savings have been repeated on thousands of farms like ours.”

 “He talked about the blessing that the herbicide has been to agriculture, and mankind, for nearly half-a century.
 Yet it’s also been a boon to trial lawyers who’ve made a career and a fortune from Roundup litigation.…”

-In his op-ed, Hurst shares his concern for lawmakers in the “Show-Me State,” and points to the lip service being “paid to the ‘little guy,’ even if that means ignoring science, economics and common sense.”
+In his op-ed, Hurst shares his concern of lawmakers in the “Show-Me State,” and points to the lip service being “paid to the ‘little guy,’ even if that means ignoring science, economics and common sense.”

 He adds that “If farmers lose the ability to use a beneficial technology because of one bad scientific report and the efforts of lawyers willing to mislead cancer patients, then no technology is safe.
 The U.S. economy will continue to suffer from out-of-pocket tort costs that are around 2% of gross domestic product.
 Who knows what new ideas and products were never tried or developed because of the threat of product liability lawsuits?”